huyhqit/html5-css3-js-bootstrap4/README.md

     - Using Trello to keep track work
     - Make structure project's folder
 - Finish Session 9: Linking File + Implementing Style sheet
+    - Link file and font
+    - Making some variables for color and font

 **Thoughts:**